Roadmap

 Action Description

-• Establish a statewide requirement for utilities to offer Inclusive Utility Investment (IUI), also known as tariffed on-bill financing, as a core financing mechanism for energy upgrades in residential or small commercial buildings.
+• Establish a statewide requirement for utilities to offer Inclusive Utility Investment (IUI) programs, also known as tariffed on-bill financing, as a core financing mechanism for energy upgrades in residential or small commercial buildings.

-• IUI enables customers to receive efficiency, weatherization, DERs, or electrification upgrades at no upfront cost, with repayment tied to the utility meter rather than the individual customer.
+• IUI programs enable customers to receive efficiency, weatherization, Distributed Energy Resources (DERs), or electrification upgrades at no upfront cost, with repayment tied to the utility meter rather than the individual customer.
 The investment is recovered through a fixed charge on the bill that is less than the energy savings from the upgrade, creating immediate bill relief for customers.
 Because IUI is not a personal loan, IUI programs would enable widespread access to efficiency and electrification upgrades regardless of credit score, ownership status, or income.

 Why It Matters

 High upfront costs remain one of the largest barriers to upgrades in residential and commercial buildings.
-IUI removes that barrier by offering an accessible financing mechanism that delivers immediate net bill savings.
-Because it is not based on incentives or rebates for individual projects, it can be implemented with minimal or no public funding and create the kind of market-based approach to upgrades that is needed to jumpstart building decarbonization.
+IUI programs removes that barrier by offering an accessible financing mechanism that delivers immediate net bill savings.
+Because they are not based on incentives or rebates for individual projects, IUI programs can be implemented with minimal or no public funding to create the kind of market-based upgrades approach that is needed to jumpstart building decarbonization.

 Centering Equity

-IUI must be designed to protect and benefit lower and middle-income households, businesses, and renters.
+IUI programs must be designed to protect and benefit low- and middle-income households, businesses, and renters.
 Programs should:

 Key Steps & Timing

-2029 and beyond: Utilities deploy IUI statewide.
-Commerce and the Utilities & Transportation Commission monitor performance, adjust requirements as needed, and gather and share best practices.
+• Commerce and the UTC monitor performance, adjust requirements as needed, and gather and share best practices.

 SIGN UP FOR CETI'S MAILING LIST